 FBI director warns against cellphone encryption

-Comey said public concerns that the government sweeps up all cellphone communications — or has access to all communications at all times — are unfounded.
+Comey says while some people believe the government sweeps up all cellphone communications or has access to all communications at all times, that's not the case.